kenho0529/Movie-recommender-system/README.md

 3. Place the cosine pickle to data file.
 4. Run movie_rs.py.

+## Web App Version
+The recommendation system is deployed on a simple Flask web app.
+Run route.py and get the local url.
+It should be in a format of http://127.0.0.1:5000/.

 ## Packages required
 - Numpy
 - Pandas
 - Gensim
 - Scipy
 - Pickle
+- -Flask